theastrocat/machinelearningbook/README.md

-# This is a repo for my working through a machine learning book.
+# This is a repo for the purposes of working through 'Python Machine Learning' by Sebastian Raschka

+This is for the purpose of keeping my skills sharp.